getazureready/sappwrpltintpvt/Lab 3/Lab 3 - Boosting Operational Efficiency in Product Management with SAP Fiori Automation.md

     <img src="./media/image7.png" style="width:6.26806in;height:4.7in" />

-7. Sign in with your Office 365 tenant credentials.
+7. Sign in with your Admin tenant credentials.

     <img src="./media/image8.png"
 style="width:6.26806in;height:7.64722in" />